kshutkin/slimlib/store/README.md

 `Map`, `Set`, `WeakMap`, `WeakSet` cannot be used as values in current implementation.

-Mixing proxied values and values from underlying object can fail for cases where code needs checking for equality.
+Mixing proxied values and values from an underlying object can fail for cases where code needs checking for equality.

-For example searching array element from underlying object in proxified array will fail.
+For example searching for an array element from the underlying object in a proxified array will fail.

 ## Similar projects

-[Valtio](https://github.com/pmndrs/valtio) - more sofisticated but similar approach, less limitations
+[Valtio](https://github.com/pmndrs/valtio) - more sophisticated but similar approach, less limitations

 # License